-Members will note that due to the proposed floorspace of the development, the application is referred to Heatons and Reddish Area Committee for comment and recommendation only, subject to the application being presented to the Planning & Highways Regulation Committee.
-If the Planning & Highways Regulation Committee is minded to grant the application it should be deferred and delegated to Officers to allow completion of the legal agreement and on-going discussions to secure satisfactory improvements to improve pedestrian, cycle and bus infrastructure in the vicinity of the site.
+Members will note that if the Planning & Highways Regulation Committee is minded to grant the application it should be deferred and delegated to Officers to allow completion of the legal agreement and on-going discussions to secure satisfactory improvements to improve pedestrian, cycle and bus infrastructure in the vicinity of the site.
 In the event a satisfactory resolution is not forthcoming, it will be necessary for the application to return to the Area and Planning & Highways Regulation Committees for further consideration.